chazlarson/Plex-Stuff/README.md

 ### Using this script in Docker

-Base your `.env` on `.env.docker`, then run in docker like this [changing paths to suit, of course:
+Base your `.env` on `.env.docker`, then run in docker like this [changing paths to suit, of course]:

 ```
 docker run --rm -ti \